nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting an applicant from a listing: `del_app`

-Deletes an applicant from a specified listing.
+You can delete an applicant from a specified listing.

 ✏️ **Format:** `del_app INDEX id/APPLICANT`